ccb60/Plankton_final/README.md

 approaches to statistical modeling of these data in companion Github repositories (Plankton_Reanalysis; zooplankton_causal_analysis).
-As is common during exploratory analysis, we tested many different models to determine srengths and weaknesses of different modeling approaches.
+As is common during exploratory analysis, we tested many different models to determine strengths and weaknesses of different modeling approaches.

 This repository includes final analyses and R notebooks used to generate the "Supplementary Information" that will accompany the manuscript.
 As such, it